fR0Z863xF/bludit-xss/README.md

 ```

 The script will:
-- Start a Bludit 3.21.0 instance in Docker on port 8880
-- Install Bludit with admin credentials `admin` / `Admin12345`
-- Create an `author`-level user `evilauthor` / `Evil123456`
 - Login as the author and publish a normal-looking blog post containing the XSS payload
 - Print instructions for manual browser verification